 Analysis of methods used in current sociological research, including evaluation of reported findings.
 Discussion of research designs appropriate to particular types of projects.
 Evaluation of research in progress by members of the seminar.
 May be repeated with new content for additional credit.
-Six units maximum credit applica-
+Six units maximum credit applicable on a master's degree.

 290. Bibliography (1)

 Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.

 297. Research (3)

 Prerequisite: Sociology 164.